-Just like starting instance, you can also stop already running instances using a simple stopEC2 gradle task.
+Just like starting instance, you can also stop already running instances using a simple stop gradle task under aws module.
 You can specify one or more instance ids by a comma saturated list as instanceIds argument.
 Below is syntax to use the command: